Start of Camp

 If your child will be arriving late, departing early, or will not be at camp, you MUST notify the office that morning by 8am (at the latest).
-You may call the office at 508-291-8342, or send us an email to firstname.lastname@example.org.
-For late arrivals and/or early departures, you MUST come directly to the TASP office to sign your child in and/or out, please DO not let them come in alone.
+You may call the office at 508-291-8342, or send us an email to email@example.com.
+For late arrivals and/or early departures, you MUST come directly to the Tabor Summer Camp office to sign your child in and/or out, please DO not let them come in alone.
 Permission to leave camp early is granted only with prior parental consent.
 Campers can only be released to an individual listed on your Authorized Grown-Ups form, which can be found (and updated if needed) in your Camp in Touch account.
 A photo ID will be required from the person taking the camper out of camp, even for parents.

 Activities/courses are assigned based on the date you register.
-Scheduling is not done until the week before your campers starts their program.
-Schedules will be distributed on registration day.
+Scheduling is not done until the week before your campers starts their program and schedules will be distributed on their designated registration day.
 The 6 & 7 Year Old Program has a pre-set schedule that is designed to offer a range of engaging and appropriate recreational learning opportunities so that the campers have a variety of experiences each day.
 LITs have a set program and will not select individual activities/courses.
-Scheduling questions and/or change requests can be addressed on registration day.

 Supplies & Equipment